argoproj-labs/hera/docs/examples/workflows/callable_script.md

     # and serializes the output.
     global_config.image = "my-image-with-python-source-code-and-dependencies"
     global_config.set_class_defaults(Script, constructor="runner")
-    # Runner script constructor is still and experimental feature and we need to explicitly opt in to it
+    # Script annotations is still an experimental feature and we need to explicitly opt in to it
     # Note that experimental features are subject to breaking changes in future releases of the same major version
-    global_config.experimental_features["script_runner"] = True
     global_config.experimental_features["script_annotations"] = True